The Revised Patient Visit Journey

 The nurse will then escort you to the appropriate surgery.
 If you have a coat or bag we will ask you to leave these in a box outside the surgery to be collected on your way out.
 We will then ask you to hand sanitize with an alcohol gel before entering the surgery.
 It will also help if you have recently brushed your teeth and used the toilet at home before you come.

 The dentist and nurse will be wearing PPE – a mask, visor, gown and gloves.
-You will be asked to rinse for 1 minute with a mouthwash to remove as many virus particles in your mouth as possible.
+You may be asked to rinse for 1 minute with a mouthwash to remove as many virus particles in your mouth as possible.
 It may look a little scary but we are still the same caring, smiling people that we were before lockdown!

 Once your treatment is complete the dentist either Duncan or Andy will explain what appointment/s you need to book in the future and hand you over to the nurse outside the surgery.
 She will ask you to collect your belongings and hand sanitize again before escorting you to the reception to book appointments and pay for any treatment.